 Some factors to consider while comparing these schools: technology stack, location, length, cost, reported outcomes and curriculum.
 Course Report is a good starting point for this research.
 One simple guidepost: Look for coding boot camps that offer at least 1,000 hours of instruction/coding/project time.

-For veterans, there are a few additional points to consider.
+For veterans and military spouses, there are a few additional points to consider.
 Some coding bootcamps are eligible to accept the GI Bill.
 Operation Code, a nonprofit organization whose mission is to help the military community learn software development and break into the tech industry, keeps a list of these coding bootcamps.
-Code Platoon (disclaimer, I’m the executive director), is a Chicago-based non-profit coding bootcamp exclusively for veterans that offers its students $10,500 scholarships.
+Code Platoon (disclaimer, I’m the executive director), is a Chicago-based non-profit coding bootcamp exclusively for veterans and military spouses that offers its students $10,500 scholarships.

 Other reasons to go to a coding bootcamp instead of college?
 The slide in this article says it all.
 Much less time spent out of the workforce, and, for the better bootcamps, pretty good employment outcomes.
 You’ll see a greater emphasis on building products, rather than theory (not unlike learning to be a carpenter versus studying to be an architect).
 The fast pace can’t accommodate the rigorous study of algorithms and problem solving that a CS program can, of course, and some employers are still skeptical about hiring bootcamp grads.